Ratna2185/Resume/README.md

             <div class="row">
                 <div class="col-12">
 <h7> <b>Environment:</b> Web Application<br>
-        <b>Technologies:</b> HTML, CSS, Bootstrap, Django and Python<br>
+        <b>Tools:</b>Linux, Windows, Network, PRTG, DDN Insight, HP 3PAR, Dell EMC, QSTAR,   Spectra Tape Library, Apache Tomcat and VMware.<br>
-        <b>&bull;</b> I have been part of development team in a startup called <b>"Get your needs"</b> which will officially launch by 2021 January.<br>
+        //<b>&bull;</b> I have been part of development team in a startup called <b>"Get your needs"</b> which will officially launch by 2021 January.<br>//
-        <b>&bull;</b> Get your needs is an E-commerce website that is used to deliver B2B & B2C operations efficiently, with real insights into active trends.
-Our goal is to reduce poverty & make India grow economically rich in each & every aspect.<br>
+        //<b>&bull;</b> Get your needs is an E-commerce website that is used to deliver B2B & B2C operations efficiently, with real insights into active trends.
+Our goal is to reduce poverty & make India grow economically rich in each & every aspect.<br>//
         <b>&bull;</b> I have been part of development team in a startup called <b>"Ask your needs"</b> which will officially launch by 2021 January.<br>
         <b>&bull;</b> Ask your needs is an E-commerce website that is used to deliver B2B & B2C operations efficiently, with real insights into active trends.
 Our goal is to reduce poverty & make India grow economically rich in each & every aspect.<br>
         <b>Contract oversight</b> <br>